 We use various materials in the manufacture of our products, primarily stainless steel for our flexible metal hose and plastics for our jacketing material on TracPipe® CounterStrike® flexible gas piping and DoubleTrac® double containment piping, as well as a copper alloy for our MediTrac® CMT.
 We also purchase all of our proprietary fittings for use with the TracPipe® and CounterStrike® flexible gas piping, DoubleTrac® double containment piping, and MediTrac® CMT.
-Although we have multiple sources qualified for all of our major raw materials and components, we have historically used only one or two sources of supply for such raw materials and components.
+Although we have multiple sources qualified for all of our major raw materials and components, we have historically used only one to three sources of supply for such raw materials and components.
 Our current orders for stainless steel and fittings are each placed with one or two suppliers.
-If any one of these sources of supply were interrupted for any reason, then we would have to devote additional time and expense in obtaining the same volume of supply from our other qualified sources.
+If any one of these sources of supply were interrupted for any reason, then we would have to devote additional time and expense to obtain the same volume of supply from our other qualified sources.
 This potential transition, if it were to occur, could affect our operations and financial results during the period of such transition.
-During 2021, the commodity prices of nickel and copper were higher compared to last year.
+During 2022, the commodity price of nickel was significantly higher, and copper was lower compared to last year.
 Nickel is a prime material in stainless steel which the Company utilizes to manufacture CSST, and copper is a key component of the Company's brass fittings and our MediTrac® CMT.
-Fortunately, the Company was able to maintain reasonably stable margins during 2021.
+Fortunately, the Company was able to maintain reasonably stable margins during 2022.
 This was mainly accomplished by implementing our own pricing actions to help offset the upward movements in the respective material markets.
 We believe that with our purchase commitments for stainless steel, polyethylene and for our proprietary fittings, we have adequate sources of supply for these raw materials and components.
-Like most other manufacturers, we had sporadic supply chain issues in 2021, but we believe our multiple suppliers have sufficient raw materials and capacity minimizing any potential disruption.
-We believe that the supply sufficiency of stainless steel will continue until there is a reduction in global capacity, such as mine closures, which would then cause a constriction.
+Like most other manufacturers, we had sporadic supply chain issues in 2022, but we believe our multiple suppliers have sufficient raw materials and capacity minimizing any potential disruption.
+We believe that the supply sufficiency of stainless steel will continue until there is a reduction in global capacity, such as mine closures, which would then cause constriction.
 Volatility in the commodities marketplace and competitive conditions in the sale of our products could potentially restrict us from passing along raw materials or component part price increases to our customers.